Global Liquidity Cycle

 Historical Context

-The 2022 tightening cycle provides a textbook example.
-From early 2022 through late 2023, the combined G4 central bank balance sheet shrank by approximately $5 trillion in USD terms.
-The S&P 500 fell ~25% peak-to-trough, Bitcoin declined over 75% from its November 2021 high, and high-yield spreads widened by more than 300 basis points.
-The synchronization was notable: unlike 2018, when the ECB and BoJ were still expanding while the Fed tightened, all major central banks reduced accommodation simultaneously, amplifying the contractionary impulse.
+The 2022–2023 tightening cycle provides a textbook illustration of the cycle's destructive phase.
+From early 2022 through late 2023, the combined G4 central bank balance sheet shrank by approximately $5 trillion in USD terms, the steepest synchronized contraction in the modern central banking era.
+The S&P 500 fell roughly 25% peak-to-trough by October 2022, Bitcoin collapsed over 75% from its November 2021 high near $69,000, and high-yield credit spreads widened by more than 300 basis points.
+The synchronization was the key differentiator: unlike the 2018 Fed tightening episode, when the ECB and BoJ were still expanding their balance sheets and cushioned the global impulse, all four major central banks reduced accommodation simultaneously in 2022, leaving no offsetting source of liquidity.

 Limitations and Caveats